Website ROI calculator

 How accurate is this calculator?

-It's a simplified model, not a forecast.
-Think of it as a directional indicator.
-If your gap shows $5,000/month, the real number might be $3,000 or $8,000, but it's unlikely to be zero.
-And remember, the calculator only accounts for first-deal value, not customer lifetime value.
+It's a directional model, not a forecast.
+If it shows a $5,000/month gap, the real number for your business might be $3,000 or $8,000 — but it's unlikely to be zero.
+It also only shows first-deal value, not lifetime value, so the actual impact on your business is probably higher.

-What conversion rate should I be aiming for?
+What conversion rate should my business be aiming for?

-How quickly can conversion rates improve after a redesign?
+How quickly do conversion rates improve after a redesign?

-Doesn't improving conversion rate require more than just a redesign?
+Doesn't improving conversion rate need more than just design changes?

-My traffic is low.
+My business doesn't get much traffic.
 Does conversion rate still matter?

 How much does a website redesign typically cost?